Genivia/ugrep/README.md

                   when encountered in recursive searches.
 The  default  FILE  is `.gitignore'.
 Matching  files  and  directories located in the directory tree rooted at a FILE's location are ignored by tempo- rarily  overriding  the --exclude and --exclude-dir globs.
-Files and directories specified as FILE  arguments  are  not  ignored.
+Note that files and directories specified as ugrep FILE arguments are not ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match-